tagomoris/ruby-cli/README.md

 ## Installation

-**ruby-cli** itself is released in both of rubygem and binary built with mruby-cli.
-Both release are available.
+**ruby-cli** is published as executable binary.
+Download a binary for your system from release page, and use it.

 * download ruby-cli binary from release page (not yet)
-* gem install ruby-cli

 ## Usage